bbbutterwell/books/wkuf_ch09.md

 It's very good.

 The sound of Normand and Claudette talking in low voices downstairs is calming.
 Normand isn't mad at Maeve, she knows that.
 He never stays mad at her for long anyway, and even when he is, he's always pretty half-assed about it, and then feels bad almost right away.
 And Claudette has never gotten mad at Maeve once, that she ever knew about anyway.
 Maeve wouldn't even know what that would feel like, having Claudette mad at her.
-Olivia's been mad at everybody and everything since she turned eleven, so Maeve doesn't take that personally, she remembers what it's like to be eleven, going on thirteen.
+Olivia's been upset at everybody and everything since she turned eleven, so Maeve doesn't take that personally, she remembers what it's like to be eleven, going on thirteen.

 So why does it feel like everybody is mad at her, then?
 There's only one person who's mad at her.
 That person just feels like everybody to her right now, that's all.